 1 Peter 1:10-12 (ESV) Concerning this salvation, the prophets who prophesied about the grace that was to be yours searched and inquired carefully, 11 inquiring what person or time the Spirit of Christ in them was indicating when he predicted the sufferings of Christ and the subsequent glories.
 12 It was revealed to them that they were serving not themselves but you, in the things that have now been announced to you through those who preached the good news to you by the Holy Spirit sent from heaven, things into which angels long to look.

-Advent is a time set apart to celebrate God and his fulfillment of his word in Yeshua’s coming and a time to anticipate that he is coming again to fully realize the fullness of his kingdom’s rule on earth as it is in heaven.
+Advent is a time set apart to celebrate God and his fulfillment of his word in Jesus’ coming.
+Advent is also a time to anticipate he is coming again to fully realize the fullness of his kingdom’s rule on earth as it is in heaven.

-Concerning the salvation of God’s kingdom the divinely inspired authors of the Old Testament inquired of God carefully and preached about Yeshua the Messiah, the Christ, and his glory.
+Concerning the salvation of God’s kingdom, the divinely inspired authors of the Old Testament inquired of God carefully and preached about Jesus the Messiah, the Christ, and his glory.

-In doing this, they had some understanding that they were not just serving themselves or their time, but they were serving their brothers and sisters in the Lord who would get to see what they so longed for, and which even angels long to look at.
+In doing this, they had some understanding that they were not just serving themselves or their time, but they were serving their brothers and sisters in the Lord who would get to see what they so longed for, and which even angels long to see.

-Holy smokes!
-That’s why we read and work hard to make sense of the Old Testament.
-It reveals to us Yeshua, Jesus the Messiah.
+This is one of the reasons why we read and work hard to make sense of the Old Testament.
+It reveals to us Jesus the Messiah.